hchenqi/ViewDesign/README.md

 #### ViewBase

 `ViewBase` is the base class of view components.
-It defines interfaces for managing child views, updating layout, drawing and handling events.
+It defines the minimal interfaces for managing child views, updating layout, drawing content and handling events.

 The two virtual functions handle top-down and bottom-up layout update respectively:
 - `virtual Size OnSizeRefUpdate(Size size_ref)`